Why Are Suitcase Record Players Bad? The Honest Answer for Beginners

 The Victrola Re-Spin is basically marketed as a “fun, modern suitcase player.”
 It’s around $100, it has Bluetooth, built-in speakers, and a bunch of nice-sounding phrases like “Vinyl Stream Technology.”
 They also lean into the sustainability angle – lighter design, recycled plastic, etc.

-It’s around $300, so yeah – more money.
+On the other hand the RT82 is around $300, so yeah – more money.
 But it’s also a real entry-level turntable, and the difference is you can actually see what you’re paying for.
 They give you real specs, and the parts are built for sound quality and consistency, not just convenience.

 Here’s the simple breakdown: